What is an ISO 12233 Chart?

 About the Test Shot Setup

-Tests are conducted using externally-magnified Live View manual focusing and center-point-only autofocus.
-The best of the many re-focused shots (typically at least 10 sets - often 15-20) are used for the results for each camera/lens/focal-length/aperture combination.
-The proper lens hood is in place for all test shots, all filters are removed.
+Tests are conducted using computer-aided Live View manual focusing (with center-point-only autofocus additionally tested).
+The best of the many re-focused shots (typically at least 10 sets and often 15-20) are used for the results for each camera/lens/focal-length/aperture combination.
+The proper lens hood is in place for all test shotsand all filters are removed.
 Image Stabilization, if available, is turned off.

 About the Shot Settings